Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Baseline Implementation Details

 \subsubsection{Intensity Grid}

-First, a NeRF representation of the PyRender scene is built using Instant-NGP \cite{mueller2022instant}.
-The space is then voxelized using a uniform scale of 150 voxels per side, as outlined in the \catnips paper \cite{chen2023catnips}.
-Next, we transform the NeRF density field into a Cell Intensity Grid by discretizing the space using voxel-based representation, followed by trilinear interpolation and integration, given by \cite[Eq.
-16-17]{chen2023catnips}.
+First, a NeRF representation of the PyRender scene is built using \Review{Instant-NGP~\cite{mueller2022instant}}{Nerfstudio~\cite{nerfstudio}}{}.
+The space is then voxelized using a uniform scale of 150 voxels per side, as outlined in the \catnips paper \cite{chen2023catnips}\Review{.
+Next, we transform the NeRF density field into a Cell Intensity Grid by discretizing the space using voxel-based representation, followed by trilinear interpolation and integration, given by {\cite[Eq.
+16-17]{chen2023catnips}}. }{ , and the NeRF density field is transformed into a discretized Cell Intensity Grid from this voxelized representation according to {\cite[Eq.
+16-17]{chen2023catnips}}. }{18-App.D}